Exorcist Warns: Wicca Promises Freedom, Delivers Shackles

 Faithful Catholics would choose words other than “cool” to describe Wicca.
 “Demonic” would be more accurate.
 We understand that evil lies beneath the veneer of female empowerment and chumminess with the universe.

-The Los Angeles Times recently did a big feature on the “Working Witches of LA,” giving it over 2,200 words.
+In 2019, the Los Angeles Times did a big feature on the “Working Witches of LA,” giving it over 2,200 words.
 That’s first-class treatment in our short-attention-span-world.
 A local TV talk show host followed up on the article and gushed on air with a Southern California witch, “This is my favorite story of the week!”

 “I feel like the world needs witches right now at a time when people are losing faith in our institutions,” said the show’s guest.
 “People are looking for something to believe in.”
 Sadly, the host did not mention Jesus Christ as something — or someone — to believe in.